walmartlabs/concord-website/docs/plugins/kube.md

     `cluster_id`, `cluster_seq`, `country`, `profile`, `provider`, and `site`.
     `cluster_id: <an_id>` targets a single cluster, while a `provider: azure` targets every azure cluster in the inventory.
+- `multi` allow the target to hit more than one cluster.
+Prevents running commands on multiple clusters by mistake.

 When the application is deployed, all cluster variables from the inventory are replaced in the yaml files.
 The most useful is `${cluster.ingress}`, but